ccameron-chromium/canvas-color-space/CanvasHighDynamicRangeProposal.md

 #### Remarks on operating system interaction

-On Windows, this mode opts the canvas in to being affected the SDR slider.
+On Windows, this mode opts the canvas in to being affected by the SDR slider.

 ### Mode 2: Physical Luminance (for displaying PQ content)